Kejriwal resorting to 'diversionary tactics and false accusations' out of desperation: LG Saxena | Politics

 - India

-Accused of corruption by the ruling Aam Aadmi Party, Delhi Lieutenant Governor V K Saxena broke his silence on Thursday and hit back at Chief Minister Arvind Kejriwal saying he was resorting to ''diversionary tactics and false accusations'' out of ''desperation''.
+Accused of corruption by the ruling AAP, Delhi LG V K Saxena on Thursday hit back hard at Chief Minister Arvind Kejriwal charging him with resorting to ''diversionary tactics and false accusations'' out of ''desperation'', a development which is likely to snowball into a full-blown political slugfest.

-The relations between the two constitutional authorities in the national capital have worsened after Saxena in July recommended a CBI probe into alleged irregularities in the implementation of the Arvind Kejriwal government's Excise Policy 2021-22.
+The relations between the two sides in the national capital have worsened after Saxena in July recommended a CBI probe into the alleged irregularities in the implementation of the Arvind Kejriwal government's Excise Policy 2021-22.

+Subsequently, the Aam Aadmi Party (AAP) accused Saxena of corruption during his tenure as the chairman of Khadi and Village Industries Commission (KVIC) and demanded a CBI probe into it.

+Breaking his silence on the corruption allegation, the LG tweeted he had flagged various issues including ''grave anomalies'' in the Excise Policy 2021-22, now withdrawn by the Kejriwal government, but ''unfortunately'' the response he received was in the form of ''subterfuge'' and ''personal attack'' on him.

 ''He (Kejriwal) should know that I will under no circumstances whatsoever be deterred from my constitutional duties.
 My commitment to improving the lives of the people of Delhi remains unwavering,'' he said in the statement.